Exception Filters

 |---|---|---|---|

-This means you can ship a v4 app without writing a single filter: every throw new AppError(...) or throw new ValidationErrorClass(...) becomes a structured response automatically.
+This means you can ship a v4 app without writing a single filter: once exception filters are enabled, every throw new AppError(...) or throw new ValidationErrorClass(...) becomes a structured response automatically.

 Anatomy of a filter